Simultaneous Inference in Multiple Matrix-Variate Graphs for High-Dimensional Neural Recordings

-Motivated by our working example, where temporal alignment of neural recordings is not guaranteed due to response latencies to stimuli \citep{ventura2004}, we do not assume that $\Sigma^{(\mathcal{T},l)}$ is the same or even similar across sessions.
-Instead, we impose a weaker bandable assumption on the modified Cholesky decomposition for each session.
+In our working example, neural recordings are not guaranteed to be temporally aligned across sample groups due to response latencies to stimuli \citep{ventura2004}.
+Hence we do not assume that $\Sigma^{(\mathcal{T},l)}$ is the same or even similar across sample groups $l\in[m]$.
+Instead, we impose a weaker bandable assumption on the modified Cholesky decomposition for each sample group.
 In physiological time-series signals, the dependence between time points naturally decays as the time lag increases, so a reasonable assumption is that $\beta^{(\mathcal{T},l)}_{st}$ approaches zero as $t - s \rightarrow \infty$.
 By applying bandable assumptions, we ignore weak dependencies between distant time points, achieving a bias-variance trade-off in the estimation of $\beta^{(\mathcal{T},l)}$.

 We estimate $\beta^{(\mathcal{T},l)}$ following the procedure in \citet{liu2017}.
-Specifically, we treat the observed data $X^{(k,l)}$ at trial $k$ and session $l$ as $q$ vector-variate ``column samples'' and fit the following linear regression model at each time point $t$:
+Specifically, we treat the observed data $X^{(k,l)}$ as $q$ vector-variate ``column samples'', $X_{\cdot, 1}^{(k,l)}, \dots, X_{\cdot, q}^{(k,l)}$ rather than as $p$ vector-variate ``row samples'' as in Section \ref{sec:spatial_est} for spatial covariance matrix estimation, and fit the following linear regression model at each time point $t$:

-with resepct to $b_s = 0$ where $s < t-h_l$ or $s \geq t$, where the bandwidth $h_l$ can be either user-specified or data-driven.
-Unlike the spatial case, the estimation of the temporal covariance matrix is performed individually for each session.
+with respect to $b_s = 0$ where $s < t-h_l$ or $s \geq t$, where the bandwidth hyperparameter $h_l$ can be either user-specified or data-driven.
+Unlike the spatial case, the estimation of the temporal covariance matrix is performed individually for each sample group.
 Having the regression coefficients estimated, we estimate $\Phi^{(\mathcal{T},l)}$ by